aram-wiencke/course/material/networking/README.md

 ## Application Layer
 Now that we understand the TCP/IP we stack them to understand how they are used to implement for the application layer.
 As our first example we use HTTP.

 ![User datagram](https://www.oreilly.com/library/view/http-the-definitive/1565925092/httpatomoreillycomsourceoreillyimages96904.png)

+We're going to have a look at HTTP and MQTT.
+HTTP is an example for a request-respone protocol and MQTT is an example for an publish-subscribe protocol.
+### Request-response and publish-subscribe.
+A request-response protocol often use the client-server model, meaning the client sends a request to the server and the server responses to that request.
+In comparision the publish-subscribe model is a more decoupled variant between two applications.
+Between two applications exchanging information there is the so called message broker.
+An application that publishes messages to a topic at the broker is called producer.
+An application that wants to read these messages of needs to subscribe the topic and are called consumers.
+So there is no direct communication between producers and consumers.

 ### HTTP
 Hypertext Transfer Protocol is the application layer protocol we going first to have a look at.
 HTTP is the foundation of data communication for the World Wide Web.